Orlando Arcia Preview, Player Props: Braves vs. Rockies

-Orlando Arcia -- .167 average over his past 10 games -- will be in action for the Atlanta Braves against the Colorado Rockies, with Austin Gomber on the hill, on August 28 at 8:40 PM ET.
+On Tuesday, Orlando Arcia (.250 batting average in his past 10 games, with two home runs, four walks and six RBI) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Giants.
+In his last game, he had three hits (going 3-for-5 with an RBI) against the Rockies.

 Orlando Arcia Game Info & Props vs. the Rockies